Loudoun gas station faces civil penalties for price gouging

 A gas station in Loudoun County has reached a settlement with Virginia Attorney General Jason Miyares over price-gouging accusations during the Colonial Pipeline shutdown last spring.

-Lovettsville-based Wheeler & Wheeler Inc., doing business as West End Motors, for violating the Virginia Post-Disaster Anti-Price Gouging Act, Miyares said in a news release.
+Lovettsville-based Wheeler & Wheeler Inc., doing business as West End Motors, violated the Virginia Post-Disaster Anti-Price Gouging Act, Miyares said in a news release.

 Miyares’s complaint alleges West End Motors significantly raised the prices of all three grades of gasoline between May 11 and May 14, after a state of emergency declared May 11.